AwolDes/goanda/README.md

 _Note: This package was created by a third party, and was not created by anyone affiliated with OANDA_

 ## Usage
-To use this package run `go get github.com/awoldes/goanda` then import it into your program and set it up with the following snippet:
+To use this package run `go get github.com/awoldes/goanda` then import it into your program and set it up following the snippets below.

+### Price History
 ```
 package main